-Co-workers and residents work side-by-side.
+Here at Plowshare, we all work side by side.
 Some of us are farmers, while others are builders or bakers.
-On a typical day our more independent residents leave Plowshare Farm to apprentice with local tradesmen, assist in a child care center, or help a needy neighbor split wood.
+On a typical day, our more outgoing residents spend time working in a variety of roles and settings - from apprenticing with local tradesmen to assisting in a child care center to helping a needy neighbor split firewood.

 The farmers care for the land and the many tasks on an organic farm: milking, compost turning, feeding animals, training oxen, tending seedlings, or harvesting the fruits of their labor.